scottgonzalez/widget-factory-docs/how-to-use-the-widget-factory.md

     });

-The name of the plugin must contain a namespace, in this case we’ve used the nmk namespace.
+The name of the plugin must contain a namespace, in this case we’ve used the `custom` namespace.
 There is currently a limitation that exactly one namespace must be used.
 We can also see that the widget factory has provided two properties for us. `this.element` is a jQuery object containing exactly one element.
 If our plugin is called on a jQuery